12 Insider Reasons to Visit in September

 10. Seafood & Fishing

-September is the first “R” month after a long summer of "no oysters" for many people like me who follow old wives tales.
-For those who don’t know, the wives tale suggests eating oysters in months that have an “R” in it like, November, December, January, and of course, September.
+September is the first "R" month after a long summer of "no oysters" for many people like me who follow old wives' tales.
+For those who don't know, the wives' tale suggests eating oysters in months that have an "R" in it -- November, December, January, and of course, September.

-Not only are the oysters coming back into season, but other seafood specialties like redfish are still biting, putting up fights, and making fisherman smile.
-Whether you are looking to eat from the local waters or go off shore for a fishing charter, September is a great month for it.
-We have a number of professional fishing charter companies in town ready to take you out into the Atlantic Ocean, or stay inshore for a shorter trip.
+Not only are the oysters coming back into season, but other seafood specialties such as redfish are still biting, putting up fights, and making fisherman smile.
+Whether you are looking to eat from the local waters or go offshore for a fishing charter, September is a great month for it.
+We have a number of professional fishing charter companies in town ready to take you out into the Atlantic Ocean or stay inshore for a shorter trip.

-In addition to the comfortable temperatures and significantly fewer people in town, September brings fewer beach tolls for those who want to drive and park their car right on the beach.
-Starting after Labor Day beach tolls are only charged on the weekends in September.
+In addition to the comfortable temperatures and significantly smaller crowds, September brings fewer beach tolls for those who want to drive and park their car right on the beach.
+Starting after Labor Day, beach tolls are only charged on the weekends in September.
 Check out the St. Johns County Beaches app for more information on beach access points.

 12. History is Alive

 We have a few living history events that happen in September, including the biggest one for our city: Founders Day!
-Although the reenactment is on the first Saturday of the month, the actually landing was on the 8th.
-Toast the city of St. Augustine’s birthday by doing something special like visiting the landing site, snapping a selfie with Pedro Menendez at Potter's Wax Museum, or chowing down on some Menendez chocolate from Whetstone's.
-Another historical reenactment visitors can check out in September 2017 is the 452nd Anniversary of the First Muster.
-At this event, which recognizes the birth of the Florida National Guard, visitors can learn about the military arts of the period
+Toast the city of St. Augustine's birthday during Easy Season by visiting the landing site, snapping a selfie with Pedro Menendez at Potter's Wax Museum, or chowing down on some Menendez chocolate from Whetstone's.

-Re-enactments of Pedro Menendez discovering St. Augustine 452 years ago.
+Re-enactments of Pedro Menendez discovering St. Augustine more than 450 years ago.

-If you don’t live in St. Augustine you should consider a trip to this historic beach front town in September.
+So consider a trip to this historic beachfront town in September.
 You can even wear your white pants after Labor Day.
 No judgments.